steve3d/arduino-vscode/README.md

 * `arduino.programmer`: Specify programmer type (Upload only)
 * `arduino.baudrate`: Override RS-232 baud rate (Upload only)
 * `arduino.verbose`: Use verbose output when build and upload.
+* `arduino.sketch`: Specify source file to be the sketch.

 Please note, every path here should be absolute path, relative path won't work.

+## Board Packages

+If you have additional board packages installed, once you specify the fqbn, this extension will read the package's configuration to configure the uploader and other tools used.
+If this doesn't work, you can still use the manual specification as described below.

 ## Custom uploader support